English: Prickly acacia, Rusty Acacia, Thorn tree, Egyptian mimosa, Egyptian thorn, Babool, Babul.

 Malayalam: Karivelam കരിവേലം, Karuvelamകരുവേലം

-Thorn Mimosa is a small or medium spiny tree, evergreen, grow 7 to 13 m tall, stem diameter up to 30 cm.
-The crown is low, spreading symmetrically, and rounded umbrella-shaped.
+Thorn Mimosa is a small or medium spiny tree, evergreen, grows 7 to 13 m tall, stem diameter of up to 30 cm.
+The crown is low, spreading symmetrically, and rounded and umbrella-shaped.
 The bark is dark brown to black, A gum is presented in the bark, which is called ‘Gum Arabic’.
 The leaves are bipinnate, up to 7 cm long, with 2 – 14 pairs of pinnae, leaflets are 1.5 – 7 mm long.
 The flowers are bright yellow in color, borne on globe-shaped heads, sweetly scented.
-Fruits are pods contain 8-16 seeds.
+Fruits are pods that contain 8-16 seeds.

 Leaf Arrangement